Neves (video game): Reception

-Neves received above-average reviews, while Neves Plus received "generally favourable reviews", according to the review aggregation website Metacritic.
+Neves received "mixed or average reviews", while Neves Plus received "generally favourable reviews", according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the former a score of one six and three sevens for a total of 27 out of 40.

 Craig Harris of IGN said that the DS version was fun and appealing but too expensive for the amount of stuff it offers.
 Den of Geek criticised its very frustrating controls.
 Hexus didn't gave Neves a score but praised the amount of levels.
 The site also stated that the game lacks Wi-Fi and multiple profile feature.
 Todd Melick of GamePro called the same DS version "an addictive puzzle solving experience.
 Other than the drawback of the $30 price, my only real gripe with the game is that the jazz inspired soundtrack gets repetitive.
 The gameplay may grow old to some, but if you're looking for a mind-bending experience, Neves is a game that will keep you thinking."
 (Note: GamePro gave the DS version two 4/5 scores for graphics and fun factor, 3.5/5 for sound, and 5/5 for control.)
 However, Andrew Ramsey later gave Neves Plus four out of five, saying, "While Neves Plus seems like its[sic] barebones there is actually a lot going for this package.
 The only letdown is a lack of an online mode.
 But with all the puzzles you get and the many modes to play this is certainly another winner to add on Nintendo's list, especially since its sporting a 600 point price tag.
 So grab your friends and get ready to solve some puzzles, especially some of the odd ones featuring Japanese caricatures."